 All NSW Government communications must follow the requirements of the masterbrand category (NSW Government brand) unless a brand exemption has been granted.

 Brands in this category provide services, initiatives and support to the people of NSW.
-A strong visual connection to the NSW Government enables the people of NSW and stakeholders to easily identity NSW Government services, initiatives and activities.
+A strong visual connection to the NSW Government enables the people of NSW and stakeholders to easily identify NSW Government services, initiatives and activities.

 Examples of brands in this category include NSW Government: